ShahadAljohani/ShahadAljohani/README.md

 <h3 align="center">Welcome! <br>You've reached Shahad's profile <br> <br>
 	✧	✧	✧

-<br>I'm a CS graduate with passion for AI and other interesting areas in computer science.<br>I share my work and post summaries of what I learn in AI or any other field i'm exploring.</h3>
+<br>I'm a CS graduate with passion for AI and other interesting areas in Computer Science.<br>I share my work and post summaries of what I learn in AI or any other field i'm exploring.</h3>

 ###